morai-docs/simair/docs/getting-started/ui.md

 <div markdown="span" class="bs-callout bs-callout-success">
 ✅ <span class = "suc-calloutTitle"> TIPS </span> <br>
-For details on how to use network and sensor functions, see the 'Using MORAI SIM AIR' part.
+For details on how to use network and sensor functions, see the <a href="../../user-guide/" >'Using MORAI SIM AIR'</a> part.
 </div>

 ### 2] Environment Settings